AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/acsd-47920-guest-order-allow-guest-checkout-off.md

 ---
-title: "ACSD-47920: a guest user can place orders via REST API even when [!UICONTROL Allow Guest Checkout] is off"
+title: 'ACSD-47920: a guest user can place orders via REST API even when [!UICONTROL Allow Guest Checkout] is off'
 description: Apply the ACSD-47920 patch to fix the Adobe Commerce issue where orders can be placed via REST API as a guest user even when the [!UICONTROL Allow Guest Checkout] is turned off.
+exl-id: 8726eac4-ab19-4232-8e15-270d09bdc0a5
 ---
 # ACSD-47920: a guest user can place orders via REST API even when **[!UICONTROL Allow Guest Checkout]** is off

 The ACSD-47920 patch fixes the issue where orders can be placed via REST API as a guest user even when the **[!UICONTROL Allow Guest Checkout]** is turned off.
 This patch is available when the [[!DNL Quality Patches Tool (QPT)]](/help/announcements/adobe-commerce-announcements/magento-quality-patches-released-new-tool-to-self-serve-quality-patches.md) 1.1.24 is installed.
 The patch ID is ACSD-47920.
 Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.6.